sarah1893/notes/docs/appendix/python-asyncio.rst

 Abstract
 --------

-The `C10k problem`_ is still a puzzle for a programmer to find an elegant way to solve it.
-Therefore, many programming languages dedicated to developing better libraries, frameworks, or syntaxes for programmers to understand how to manage extensive I/O operations properly.
+The `C10k problem`_ is still a puzzle for a programmer to find a way to solve it.
+Generally, developers deal with extensive I/O operations via **thread**, **epoll**, or **kqueue** to avoid their software waiting for an expensive task.
+However, developing a readable and bug-free concurrent code is challenging due to data sharing and job dependency.
+Even though some powerful tools, such as `Valgrind`_, help developers to detect deadlock or other asynchronous issues, solving these issues may be time-consuming if the scale of software grows large.
+Therefore, many programming languages such as Python, Javascript, or C++ dedicated to developing better libraries, frameworks, or syntaxes to assist programmers in managing concurrent jobs properly.

 Introduction
 ------------